CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Athletics

-Represented by sprinters, high jumpers, and swimmers.
-Covers physical activity related to raw running speed and jump height.
+Represented by sprinters, high jumpers, swimmers and climbers.
+Covers physical activity related to raw running speed, jump height and general movement.
 It covers throwing light objects and catching them.
-Examples include chasing someone, jumping over a pit, swimming in turbulent water or throwing a ball.
+Examples include chasing someone, jumping over a pit, swimming in turbulent water, throwing a ball, climbing a rock face, descending a rope or crawling if prone.

-### Climb

-Represented by rock climbers.
-Covers all climbing activities.
-Examples include climbing a rock face, descending a rope, holding on for dear life, or swinging between tree branches.
-Also covers your ability to crawl if prone.

 ### Endurance